If you need justification for bedtime snacking, we’ve got it. The right food can help you get a good night’s sleep.

 Walnuts are one of the few foods that actually serve as a source of melatonin.
 Eating walnuts can increase your blood levels of the hormone, helping you sleep more soundly.
 Other foods containing melatonin include almonds and raspberries.

 When to Eat for Sleep

 Going to bed on an empty stomach could have some major sleep consequences, as hunger could actually wake you in the middle of the night without you realizing it.
-At the same time, eating a large meal before bedtime can cause digestive issues that disrupt sleep because your systems slows down and takes longer to process things.
+At the same time, eating a large meal before bedtime can cause digestive issues that disrupt sleep because your system slows down and takes longer to process things.

-If you’re going to big eat a meal, make sure you have it at least two hours before hitting the hay.
+If you’re going to eat a big meal, make sure you have it at least two hours before hitting the hay.
 And if your meal was more than two hours before sleep, eating a small portion of the foods listed above will keep you satisfied throughout the night.

 Foods (and Habits) to Avoid Before Bed

 Just as there are foods that calm your brain, there are foods that can stimulate it.
 And no matter what you eat, there are several bad bedtime habits that will prevent you from getting a good night’s sleep.
 They include: